top of page

 How is eating disorder therapy tailored?

-Eating disorder therapy in the Sutherland Shire
+Eating disorder therapy in Sydney and the Sutherland Shire

-Appointments are available in person at our Menai practice and via secure online appointments across Australia.
+Appointments are available in person at our Menai clinic and via secure online appointments across Australia.

 If you're unsure where to begin, our Client Care Team can help.
 Call 02 8519 4197 or use the button below to request an appointment.